Skip to main content

 Woman walking down the side walk in front of the Bethel Community Savings Center

 Threatened with the loss of its transit station, the West Garfield Park neighborhood catalyzed transit-oriented redevelopment with Bethel Center as the anchor and kept the station open.
-Bethel Center provides employment services, child care, and banking in a "green" building erected on a former brownfield.
+Bethel Center provided employment services, child care, and banking in a "green" building erected on a former brownfield.

 • About Smart Growth